25 Dec, 2020 The Pain of Addiction and Death on Christmas

 I was about to learn just how well-orchestrated that day was.

 I parked in the circle parking area nearest Bryant’s.
 After just a few minutes, Landon returned to the car.
 I stood investigating the dirt work at the foot of his grave.
-There had been some “sinking” spots and Bryant’s grave death funeralmarker, bearing his initials, had begun to shift.
+There had been some “sinking” spots and Bryant’s grave marker, bearing his initials, had begun to shift.
 I could tell they had been out there and repaired it.
 It was comforting to know they were taking care of him.
 As I gazed at his headstone, I began to sing to him my favorite Christmas song, O Holy Night.
 As I got to the end of the song, I realized the ending was going to be really high.
 For a long time I debated whether or not to go “up” at the end, concerned someone might hear.
 Bryant deserved for me to do my best so I decided to “go for it” and belted it out.

 Tears began to flow down my face.
 It was still so surreal.
 The sting of reality shot through my bones.
 I told him how much I loved him and missed him.
 Still weeping, I heard footsteps.
 Assuming Landon had returned, I didn’t bother to turn around.
 Suddenly, I realized there were two sets of footsteps.
 Now, I was a little scared.
 Each approached me from a different side.
 They, too, were weeping.